 Some Cons: As this option works with the student mobile app, students do need to check in to be marked in attendance.
 This option requires the student to have a smartphone.

 Turn an educator’s smartphone or tablet into a portable beacon.
 Allow students to record their attendance using the mobile app once they are within range.
-Perfect for offsite events like field trips.
+Perfect for student attendance management at offsite events like field trips.